BankaiNoJutsu/KoelAndroid/README.md

 # KoelAndroid
-NOT WORKING YET - the final purpose is to have a basic native Android client for phanan/koel (great) app.
+WIP - the final purpose is to have a basic native Android client for phanan/koel (great) app.

 ## What's working